Antiterrorism Officer (ATO) Level II GS109.16

 Length: 13 hours (all modules combined in the course registration)

 Target Audience: This course is designed for DoD civilian and military employees, and contractors with AT program manager responsibilities of DoD and field activities, who otherwise cannot attend a service-sponsored course (or required to take based on duty assignment or deployment).
 Other Federal Government employees can take the course, but their agencies’ policies about this subject matter may differ from material.

-- Clearance Requirement: There is no clearance requirement Students must be performing duties of an ATO.
+- Clearance Requirements: There is no clearance requirement Students must be performing duties of an ATO.
 Students must be a DoD or other Federal Government (military, civilian, or contractor) employee and must have a .gov or .mil email address listed in their STEPP profile to be approved for this course.
-Industry members should use the "Registration help" link in the "Quick link" box to obtain approval.
+Employees of state and local government or private industry must be sponsored by a DoD or another federal government agency.

 - Attendance Requirements: N/A

 - ACE Credit Recommendation: (What's this?)
 3 upper level college credits

 - Professional Development Units per SPēD: 39